 Avoid using bird netting for any purpose.
 As mentioned, to protect any fruit growing in your garden, use individual, reusable fruit protection bags.
 If netting is absolutely required, then use the wildlife friendly netting recommended by WIRES (https://www.wires.org.au/wildlife-information/wildlife-friendly-netting).

-Avoid fencing that may harm, restrict or trap indigenous wildlife.
+Avoid fencing that may harm, restrict or trap local wildlife.
 Wire fences, and particularly barbed wire, can injure and kill wildlife.

-Avoid feeding indigenous or introduced wildlife.
+Avoid feeding native wildlife and introduced feral animals.
 It is unnecessary, and feeding can spread disease.
 Animals that have been regularly fed may become aggressive if feed is withdrawn.
+Although undesirable visitors, garden owners should be considerate and ensure that their property is safe for feral animals.
+Humane control of feral animals is the responsibility of authorised government personnel.

 Conserve bushland